nailethsalazar49-commits/nailethsalazar49-commits/README.md

 <br clear="both">

 ###

 <!--
-**nailethsalazar49-commits/nailethsalazar49-commits** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**nailethsalazar49-commits/nailethsalazar49-commits** is a ✨ *special* ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I'm looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...